-Since 1932, Stark’s Vacuums has been selling their namesake appliance and is one of the largest independent vacuum cleaner retailers in the country.
+Since 1932, Stark’s Vacuums has been selling its namesake appliance and is one of the largest independent vacuum cleaner retailers in the country.
 But their real claim to fame is their oddball Vacuum Museum located inside of their flagship store on NE Grand Avenue in Portland.
 It used to house over 300 random pieces of vacuum-cleaning history but now the collection has been reduced to “25 of the most iconic and loved vacuums in history.”

 47. Shop at Paxton Gate

 Shopping at Paxton Gate is like wandering through your weird uncle’s study.
-If you’re weird uncle was 50% Charles Darwin and 50% Indiana Jones.
+If your weird uncle was 50% Charles Darwin and 50% Indiana Jones.
 You can pick up anything from a fossilized Tyrannosaurus Rex tooth to a human skull.
 For the ultimate weird Portland souvenir, inquire about their DIY taxidermy jackalope class.

 48. Get “Laid” at a Tiki Bar

 Portland winters can be long, wet, and gloomy.
 What better way to cure your winter woes than by sipping a fruity island cocktail while surrounded by tiki masks, taxidermied blowfish, and an indoor waterfall?
 Head to The Alibi Tiki Lounge to experience Portland’s most eclectic bar and most popular karaoke joint.
 There is no way you can miss the giant flashing neon sign as you’re cruising up Interstate Avenue.

 If you’re heading to Portland in the winter, make sure you pack accordingly!